-I have more than just tips on homemade flea control, check out these links below:
+I have more than just tips on homemade flea control, check out more links for pets at the end of the page.

 It’s good to do this over newspaper so you can roll it up and burn it.
 Fleas are not prejudiced, they like anything warm and moist.